siulcode/inshur/README.md

      delete_entry
        Deletes single entry based on id
 ```

 For a particular command help can be available with:
 `python main.py COMMAND --help`

+## Installation

+We are using a requirement file.
+The requirements can be installed with:
+`pip install -r requirements.txt`